-JV: What I wanted to do was create a look that brought across the designers narrative.
+JV: What I wanted to do was create a look that brought across the designer’s narrative.
 Working with such beautiful fabric and color, the African prints- it really is about that warmth and that heat but keeping it very new and very modern.
-So, I am using some of the sheer ChapStick, I’m using colors that bring across warmth, that bring across heat, that bring across lustre.
+So, I am using some of the sheer ChapStick, I’m using colors that bring across warmth, that bring across heat, that bring across luster.
 I’m working with everything from house reds, to coral blushes based on complexion and skin tone to deliver a flush that feels natural but still has a bit of heat.
 And what I love about this flush of color is that you can pop it on the lip, pop it right on the cheek and you’ve got a look that works well for a natural daytime look.
-We’re also pairing that with a bit of shine to elevate that bit of heat that we’re providing with the ChapStick and just lift up the cheek bone- a little gloss in the center of the lip and some gloss on the eye.
+We’re also pairing that with a bit of shine to elevate that bit of heat that we’re providing with the ChapStick and just lift up the cheekbone- a little gloss in the center of the lip and some gloss on the eye.
 So, it’s a very natural look with a natural complexion and I think it feels strong and feminine and sexy without being over the top.

 JerseyFashionista: What inspired you?